 Finally, if you hate coding, DON’T CODE.
 Many people love coding.
 The magic of creating something with nothing but a text editor and a computer is enough to motivate some people to keep working even through the most difficult challenges of learning to code.
 Before you throw yourself into the thick of it, you should make sure you genuinely enjoy writing code before you decide with 100% certainty that this is the path you want to take.

 Not sure if you will love coding or hate it?
-Sign up for our free Bootcamp Prep Course here, start writing code, build out a portfolio, and find out for yourself how you actually feel about writing code.
+Sign up for our free Prep Course, start writing code, build out a portfolio, and find out for yourself how you actually feel about writing code.

 Keep in mind, the first step of your journey doesn’t need to happen on January 1st.
 There’s no requirement that says you have to take the first step on January 1st.
 Or during the first week of the new year.
 Or even during January at all.
 There’s no time like the present to put in the work that will pay off in the long-haul.